Mex-JR/WP-RevealSlider/readme.txt

 = Is the slider responsive? =

-Yes, Reveal Slider is fully responsive and works perfectly on all devices including mobile phones and tablets.
+Yes, Flowfunnel Reveal Slider is fully responsive and works perfectly on all devices including mobile phones and tablets.

 = Can I customize the appearance? =